mrgrotts/portal/README.md

 ## Contributing

-Interested in helping build more functionality in to Portal?
+Interested in building more functionality for Portal?
 Please connect with **Joe Grotto** by email at **josephmgrotto@gmail.com**.
 We'd love help creating more highly modular components, as well as API functionality that anyone can enjoy for their own projects.

 ## Special Thanks